AVicco/Dengue_FOI_review_code/README.md

 This repository contains age-stratified seroprevalence data for dengue, obtained through a comprehensive literature review.
 The pre-print publication detailing the methodology and findings can be found here (DOI: https://doi.org/10.1101/2023.04.07.23288290).

 **Data Files**

-    dataset_modelA.csv: Contains the seroprevalence data analyzed with Model A. The "location" column specifies the location where the data was collected and the referenced paper. dataset_modelB.csv: Contains the seroprevalence data analyzed with Model B. The "location" column specifies the location where the data was collected and the referenced paper. dataset_modelC.csv: Contains the seroprevalence data analyzed with Model C. The "location" column specifies the location where the data was collected and the referenced paper. dataset_model_D.csv: Contains the seroprevalence data analyzed with Model D. The "location" column specifies the location where the data was collected and the referenced paper. dataset_Madagascar.csv: Contains the seroprevalence data analyzed with Model A for different locations in Madagascar and the referenced paper. dataset_Mexico.csv: Contains the seroprevalence data analyzed with Model A for different locations in Mexico and the referenced paper. dataset_Indonesia.csv: Contains the seroprevalence data analyzed with Model A for different locations in Mexico and the referenced paper.
+In each file the "location" column specifies the location where the data was collected and the referenced paper.

+    dataset_modelA.csv: Contains the seroprevalence data analyzed with Model A. dataset_modelB.csv: Contains the seroprevalence data analyzed with Model B. dataset_modelC.csv: Contains the seroprevalence data analyzed with Model C. dataset_model_D.csv: Contains the seroprevalence data analyzed with Model D. dataset_Madagascar.csv: Contains the seroprevalence data analyzed with Model A in Madagascar. dataset_Mexico.csv: Contains the seroprevalence data analyzed with Model A in Mexico. dataset_Indonesia.csv: Contains the seroprevalence data analyzed with Model A in Indonesia.

 **Usage**